 The TGS/SLB Proposal

-The companies are seeking a permit that would allow them to commence blasting on 1 October 2023.
-Their project is designed to service multiple clients, and to provide geological information and interpretation to companies holding existing exploration titles.
+The companies are seeking a permit that would allow them to commence blasting before the end of 2023.
+Their project is designed to service multiple clients, and to provide geological information that can be sold to gas exploration companies, worldwide.
+The companies propose to collect data from a large area of Australian waters, 4.5 million hectares in size and would take approx. 400 days to complete.
+The project is known as ‘frontier exploration’ because the area of ocean has not been released by the Australian government in the form of titles.
 This data would be the property of SLB/TGS and would be sold to prospective offshore developers.
-Much of the area in this proposed site was previously 2D-seismic blasted by SLB in 2019/20, and the site also encompasses areas that have been blasted in the last 5–10 years, meaning some parts of our southern oceans will be repeatedly impacted by seismic blasting.
+Much of the area in this proposed site was previously 2D-seismic blasted by Schlumberger in 2019/20, and the site also encompasses areas that have been blasted in the last 5–10 years, meaning some parts of our southern oceans will be repeatedly impacted by seismic blasting.

 Environmental Significance of the Area